 The investment advisor for the Fixed Income portfolio which represents approximately 36% of the Commission's total funds available for investment has additional restrictions to limit the relative sector exposure of the investments and additional restrictions on the type of investments.
 The restrictions include: No obligations of BB&T Corporation which own the investment advisor's company; No Private Placements; No Derivatives; No Non-U.S. Dollar Denominated Issues.
-The restrictions to limit the relative sector exposure include: Exposure to corporate debt will be maintained at a minimum of 50% and restricted to a maximum of 150% of the weighting of corporate debt of the Barclays Intermediate Government/Corporate Index; Exposure to mortgage-backed securities will be restricted to a maximum of 30% of the weighting of the portfolio; Asset-backed securities will be restricted to a maximum of 25% of the portfolio; Yankee debt will be restricted to a maximum of 10% of the fund and Total exposure to municipal obligations shall not exceed 15% of the overall account.
+The restrictions to limit the relative sector exposure include: Exposure to corporate debt will be maintained at a minimum of 50% and restricted to a maximum of 150% of the weighting of corporate debt of the Barclays Intermediate Government/Corporate Index; Exposure to mortgagebacked securities will be restricted to a maximum of 30% of the weighting of the portfolio; Assetbacked securities will be restricted to a maximum of 25% of the portfolio; Commercial Mortgage Backed Securities will be restricted to a maximum of 25% of the portfolio; Yankee debt will be restricted to a maximum of 10% of the fund and Total exposure to municipal obligations shall not exceed 15% of the overall account.
+At June 30, 2016, the Commission did not have any debt investments in any one organization, other than those issued or guaranteed by the U.S. Government or its agencies, which represented greater than 5% of total investments.